Chengde Mountain Resort: History

-Built between 1703 and 1792 during the Qing dynasty, the Mountain Resort took 89 years to complete.
+Built between 1703 and 1792 by Chinese architects, the Mountain Resort took 89 years to complete.
 It covers a total area of 5.6 km2, almost half of Chengde's urban area.
 It is a vast complex of palaces and administrative and ceremonial buildings.
-Temples of various architectural styles and imperial gardens blend harmoniously into a landscape of lakes, pastureland and forests.
+Temples of various Chinese architectural styles and gardens blend harmoniously into a landscape of lakes, pastureland and forests.

-The Kangxi, Qianlong and Jiaqing emperors often spent several months a year here to escape the summer heat in the capital city of Beijing and the palace zone in the southern part of the resort was therefore designed to resemble the Forbidden City in Beijing.
-It consists of two parts: a court in front, where the emperor received high officials, nobles of various minority nationalities, and foreign envoys; and bed chambers in the rear, which were the imperial family's living quarters, notably the Yanbozhishuang Hall, where the Kangxi Emperor spent a total of 12 summers while the Qianlong Emperor spent 52 summers in the hall during the course of their reign.
-The Jiaqing and Xianfeng emperors both died while staying at Chengde in 1820 and 1861 respectively.
+The rulers of the Qing regime often spent several months a year here to escape the summer heat in the capital city of Beijing and the palace zone in the southern part of the resort was therefore designed to resemble the Forbidden City in Beijing.
+It consists of two parts: a court in front, where the emperor received high officials, nobles of various minority nationalities, and foreign envoys; and bed chambers in the rear, which were the imperial family's living quarters, notably the Yanbozhishuang Hall, where the Kangxi spent a total of 12 summers while the Qianlong spent 52 summers in the hall during the course of their reign.